 It is relatively easy to travel from Casablanca to Marrakech; you can either choose to take a bus, ride a train or take a quick flight if you are coming directly from Casablanca Mohammed V International Airport (Royal Air Moroc serves five flights a day between Casablanca and Marrakech and one-way fare is 89 USD) .
 Travel time by bus is approximately 3 hours and 30 minutes (bus fare is 85 Moroccan Dirhams – 8.85 USD).
 By train, it would take 3 hours (train fare is 90 Moroccan Dirhams – 9 USD).

 There are many types of holiday accommodation in Marrakech, from luxury hotels and picturesque B&Bs (Riads) to cheaper accommodation like hostels.
 Riads are the most common type of accommodation because of its unique architecture and decoration promising a one of a kind Moroccan experience.
-Most Riads in Marrakech are centrally located near Souks and Medina so it gives you better access to tourist attraction and food choices.
+Most riads in Marrakech are centrally located near souks and Medina of Marrakech so it gives you better access to tourist attraction and food choices.
 Price starts at 40 USD, which typically includes breakfast.

 After check in and once you rested a bit, you may go to one of the top restaurants in Marrakech and try their local cuisine.
 Then you can work off the calories somehow by exploring Marrakech’s famous souks, a literal labyrinth of shops selling everything: bags, scarves, baskets, carpets, shoes, lamps, perfumes, clothes, socks, fruit, crafts and a bunch of spices you never know exist.
 Go back your chosen Riad / hotel and go to bed early enough so you are all rested for your second day in Marrakech.